GraemeFulton/HotaruHybridAuth/README.txt

    e.g. John Smith becomes JohnSmith...therefore if we have two users logging in as JohnSmith, the username is not unique.
 5. No function for existing users to ADD a social login to their account yet.
 6. There's no admin page - hybridauth_settings.php is pretty much none functioning, started copying the rpx_settings.php
+7. CHange hybridauth_authentication.php so that it accesses the database using hotaru connection

 Instructions
 -------------